 Homeowners insurance can vary in terms of precisely what it covers.
 Make sure your policy matches your needs.

 Homeowners’ insurance will not cover damages or losses caused by poor work.
 So if you’re attempting a DIY project and it goes wrong, your insurance will not compensate you.

 On the whole, though, homeowners insurance will cover:

 If your house has been damaged or entirely destroyed by a fire, lightning, hurricane, or vandalism, your insurance will pay you to fix what was damaged or rebuild the house up to the standard it was insured.

 Some homeowners insurance will not cover some natural disasters, like floods.
-If you live in an area where a certain type of natural disaster is common, make sure your insurance covers it.
+If you live in an area where a certain type of natural disaster, such as a hurricane, is common, make sure your insurance covers it.
 After a hurricane, your roof is often damaged.
 It is important to note that your home insurance policy covers roof insurance claims to avoid having to pay for repairs out of pocket.